CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-11.md

 ## Review

 In this lab, you:

-- Investigated the **Block-All-Download** alert and traced related activities in the activity log.
+- Investigated the **Block-All-Download** alert and traced related activities in the **activity log**.
-- Created a custom activity policy to detect suspicious downloads of `msedge.exe` from SharePoint Online.
+- Created a **custom activity policy** to detect suspicious downloads of `msedge.exe` from SharePoint Online.
-- Configured the policy to send alert notifications by email.
+- Configured the policy to send **alert notifications by email**.
-- Simulated a download to trigger the alert and verified the alert details in Microsoft Defender.
+- Simulated a download to trigger the alert and verified the **alert details** in Microsoft Defender.

 ## You have successfully completed Day 2.